What is morbid obesity?

 In cases of morbid obesity, it is recommended to work with a registered dietician who can help you set realistic goals and can create a tailored eating plan and monitor your progress regularly.
 It highly recommended to cut out eating processed junk foods and to eat high protein, moderate (good) fats and minimal carbohydrates, which should come from vegetables mainly.
 A ketogenic diet can be beneficial for weight loss.

 Moving the body every day is important for weight loss.
-You can start off with light exercise and walking or swimming.
-Eventually, over time it is possible to build up to moving more and more.
+You can start off with light exercise like walking or swimming.
+Eventually, it is possible to build up to moving more and more over time.

 Intermittent fasting requires you to eat your food through a certain period (or window) of time each day.
 Popular eating patterns include 16:8 where you eat for 8 hours a day before closing your window for 16 hours until the following day.